If you are concerned about your safety or the safety of someone else, contact the Police on 999 immediately.

 We are here for you

 We understand and acknowledge that due to COVID-19 and the guidelines around staying at home as much as possible, even now, that it will be particularly difficult and extremely worrying for those of you who may be suffering Domestic Abuse, in whatever form that comes.
-In just 24-hours during the lockdown, there was a 120% increase in domestic abuse calls and requests for help, nationally.
-This cannot be ignored.

 To find out how we can support those at risk of Domestic Abuse, particularly during the COVID-19 lockdown, click here .